abhinav4848/Obsidian-Medicine/asthma.md

 3. SABA + paediatric low-dose ICS + leukotriene receptor antagonist (LTRA)
 4. Stop the LTRA and refer to a paediatric asthma specialist
 ---
-# Step down treatment
+# Step down treatment of Asthma
-Although, in practice, patients are typically reviewed on an annual basis with regard to asthma, guidelines recommend stepping down treatment every 3 months.
+Although, in practice, patients are typically reviewed on an annual basis with regard to asthma, guidelines recommend stepping down treatment every 3 months in well controlled asthma.

 Reduce inhaled steroids by 25-50% at a time.